heimdallrj/x-in-a-nutshell/golang.md

 - The nil Value

 ### 4: Complex Types
-Introduction
+- Introduction
-Collection Types
+- Collection Types
 #### Arrays
-Exercise 4.01: Defining an Array
+- Defining an Array
-Comparing Arrays
-Exercise 4.02: Comparing Arrays
+- Comparing Arrays
-Initializing Arrays Using Keys
+- Initializing Arrays Using Keys
-Exercise 4.03: Initializing an Array Using Keys Reading from an Array
-Exercise 4.04: Reading a Single Item from an Array Writing to an Array
+- Reading from an Array
-Exercise 4.05: Writing to an Array
+- Writing to an Array
-Looping an Array
+- Looping an Array
-Exercise 4.06: Looping Over an Array Using a "for i" Loop Modifying the Contents of an Array in a Loop
+  - Looping Over an Array Using a `for i` Loop
-Exercise 4.07: Modifying the Contents of an Array in a Loop Activity 4.01: Filling an Array
+  - Modifying the Contents of an Array in a Loop
+- Filling an Array
 #### Slice
 Exercise 4.08: Working with Slices
 Activity 4.02: Printing a User's Name Based on User Input